Paul Sills' Story Theatre: Productions

-The Story Theatre debuted at 1848 N. Wells Street, during the summer of 1968.
+The Story Theatre debuted at 1848 N. Wells Street in Chicago during the summer of 1968.
 That building was the original location of The Second City, which had already moved to its new and current location at 1616 N. Wells St. After Sills finished doing Story Theater there, it was torn down.
 Story Theatre went on to play at the Yale Repertory Theatre and in Los Angeles.
 The Yale production was filmed as an episode of public television's NET Playhouse.

 The Story Theatre opened on Broadway at the Ambassador Theatre on October 26, 1970 and closed on July 3, 1971, after 243 performances and 14 previews.
 Directed by Paul Sills, it featured Paul Sand, Valerie Harper, Richard Schaal, Peter Bonerz, Melinda Dillon, Richard Libertini and Hamilton Camp.
 Linda Lavin joined the cast as a replacement.

 Sills and the company developed "Story Theatre" from actual fairy tales, using improvisational theater techniques they adapted from his mother’s (Viola Spolin) books and teachings.
 These techniques, under Sills direction evolved into The Second City in Chicago, the first improvisational theater company in the US and eventually into another outgrowth, Story Theatre.
 Transformation, mime, and dance are the basis of the "Story Theatre" method.
 Story Theatre improvises plays from stories, myths, folk tales, and legends.